camila-tamu/ecen_403_tem/README.md

 <br />

-This command is going to copy the different libraries associated with ipympl and opencv.
+This command is going to copy the different libraries associated with ipympl and opencv. ipympl enables the usage of interactive features of matplotlib in jupyter.
+OpenCV is used for machine learning, computer vision, and image processing.

     conda install -c conda-forge ipympl opencv